tomhallmain/tomhallmain/README.md

 - 👋 Hi, I’m @tomhallmain
-- 👀 I’m interested in applying AI and other similar strategies to quality assurance
+- 👀 I’m interested in applying AI to quality assurance
-- 🌱 I’m currently learning Java, Swift, and C
 - 💞️ I’m looking to collaborate on efforts to improve health and medical outcomes
 - 📫 How to reach me: tomhall.main@gmail.com